 The status register can be used to determine the device's ready/busy status, page size, a Main Memory Page to Buffer Compare operation result, the Sector Protection status or the device density.
 The Status Register can be read at any time, including during an internally self-timed program or erase operation.
-To read the status register, the $\overline{\text{CS}}$ pin must be asserted and the opcode of D7H must be loaded into the device.
+To read the status register, the $\overline{CS}$ pin must be asserted and the opcode of D7H must be loaded into the device.
 After the opcode is clocked in, the 1-byte status register will be clocked out on the output pin (SO), starting with the next clock cycle.
 The data in the status register, starting with the MSB (bit 7), will be clocked out on the SO pin during the next eight clock cycles.
-After the one byte of the status register has been clocked out, the sequence will repeat itself (as long as $\overline{\text{CS}}$ remains low and SCK is being toggled).
+After the one byte of the status register has been clocked out, the sequence will repeat itself (as long as $\overline{CS}$ remains low and SCK is being toggled).
 The data in the status register is constantly updated, so each repeating sequence will output new data.

-Ready/busy status is indicated using bit seven of the status register.
-If bit seven is a one, then the device is not busy and is ready to accept the next command.
-If bit seven is a zero, then the device is in a busy state.
+Ready/busy status is indicated using bit 7 of the status register.
+If bit 7 is a 1, then the device is not busy and is ready to accept the next command.
+If bit 7 is a 0, then the device is in a busy state.
 Since the data in the status register is constantly updated, the user must toggle SCK pin to check the ready/busy status.
 There are several operations that can cause the device to be in a busy state: Main Memory Page to Buffer Transfer, Main Memory Page to Buffer Compare, Buffer to Main Memory Page Program, Main Memory Page Program through Buffer, Page Erase, Block Erase, Sector Erase, Chip Erase and Auto Page Rewrite.

-The result of the most recent Main Memory Page to Buffer Compare operation is indicated using bit six of the status register.
-If bit six is a zero, then the data in the main memory page matches the data in the buffer.
-If bit six is a one, then at least one bit of the data in the main memory page does not match the data in the buffer.
+The result of the most recent Main Memory Page to Buffer Compare operation is indicated using bit 6 of the status register.
+If bit 6 is a 0, then the data in the main memory page matches the data in the buffer.
+If bit 6 is a 1, then at least one bit of the data in the main memory page does not match the data in the buffer.

-Bit one in the Status Register is used to provide information to the user whether or not the sector protection has been enabled or disabled, either by software-controlled method or hardware-controlled method.
-A logic one indicates that sector protection has been enabled and logic zero indicates that sector protection has been disabled.
+Bit 1 in the Status Register is used to provide information to the user whether or not the sector protection has been enabled or disabled, either by software-controlled method or hardware-controlled method.
+A logic 1 indicates that sector protection has been enabled and logic 0 indicates that sector protection has been disabled.

-Bit zero in the Status Register indicates whether the page size of the main memory array is configured for "power of 2" binary page size (256-bytes) or the DataFlash standard page size (264-bytes).
-If bit zero is a one, then the page size is set to 256-bytes.
-If bit zero is a zero, then the page size is set to 264-bytes.
+Bit 0 in the Status Register indicates whether the page size of the main memory array is configured for "power of 2" binary page size (256 bytes) or the DataFlash standard page size (264 bytes).
+If bit 0 is a 1, then the page size is set to 256 bytes.
+If bit 0 is a 0, then the page size is set to 264 bytes.

-The device density is indicated using bits five, four, three, and two of the status register.
-For the Adesto AT45DB081D, the four bits are 1001 The decimal value of these four binary bits does not equate to the device density; the four bits represent a combinational code relating to differing densities of DataFlash devices.
+The device density is indicated using bits 5, 4, 3, and 2 of the status register.
+For the AT45DB041D, the four bits are 0111 The decimal value of these four binary bits does not equate to the device density; the four bits represent a combinational code relating to differing densities of DataFlash devices.
 The device density is not the same as the density code indicated in the JEDEC device ID information.
 The device density is provided only for backward compatibility.